What Is a Rehab Loan?

 Rehab loans can be offered in many formats.
 Therefore, it is best for a borrower to discuss rehab loans directly with a lender.

-How does a rehab loan work?
+How does a rehab loan work for investors?

 Private lenders focus heavily on collateral, i.e. an investment property that secures a hard money loan.
 However, it’s always a good idea to get pre-qualified before you start house hunting.
 A hard money lender looks at your credibility as a potential real estate investor.
 How is the market in the target investment area?
 What is the availability of resources, other property inventory, and demand for the property at resale or rental?